urjhams/Truck_route/Truck_route_instruction.md

     tax TEXT
 )

-Note: Item `id` values are user-managed strings.
-New items must be created with an explicit unique ID (e.g., SKU) both in the UI dialog and the CSV importer.
+Note: Customer and Item `id` values are user-managed strings.
+New records must be created with explicit unique IDs (e.g., customer codes, SKU) in both the UI dialogs and CSV importers.

 ORDERS(
     id INTEGER PRIMARY KEY,